MahendraSH/notes-md/public/notes/cc/mo-5-notes.md

   the public and are important for the use of the service should be included in the description.
   The semantics of a service should be documented, either directly or indirectly, by its description.

   - **Granularity** Services tend to use a small number of operations with relatively large and complex messages.

   - **Network orientation** Services tend to be oriented toward use over a network, though this is not an absolute requirement.

   - **Platform-neutral** Messages are sent in a platform-neutral, standardized format delivered through the interfaces.
 XML is the most obvious format that meets this constraint.

-- Unlike the component-based model, which is based on design and development of tightly coupled components for processes within an enterprise, using different protocols and technologies such as CORBA and DCOM, SOA focuses on loosely coupled software applications running across different administrative domains, based on common protocols and technologies, such as HTTP and XML.
-SOA is related to early efforts on the architecture style of large-scale distributed systems, particularly Representational State Transfer (REST).
-Nowadays, REST still provides an alternative to the complex standard-driven web services technology and is used in many Web 2.0 services.
-In the following subsections, we introduce REST and standard-based SOA in distributed systems.

 ---